-It is the small data that matters the most1, but it is the small data that is holding everything together.
+Everyone is talking about Big Data1, but it is the small data that is holding everything together.
 The small slowly changing reference tables are the linchpins.
-Unfortunately, too often politics gets in the way as those small tables, maintained by humans, don't get the attention they deserve; or in other words their owners, if they exists - many of these little tables are orphans, make changes without understanding the potential consequences on downstream systems.
+Unfortunately, too often politics gets in the way as those small tables, maintained by humans, don’t get the attention they deserve; or in other words their owners, if they exists - many of these little tables are orphans, make changes without understanding the potential consequences on downstream systems.

 Here is a little story as it happened over the weekend.

 A friend of mine flew on Saturday night from Vienna to Yerevan.
 The plane was scheduled to leave Austria at 10:15 PM and to arrive at 4:35 AM in Armenia.
 However, last weekend was the weekend when the summer time or daylight saving time (DST) ended in many European countries, including Austria, but not in Armenia.

 Armenia used DST in 1981-1995 and 1997-2011.
 This may look a little odd, but Armenia is bar far not the only region that has changed its policy over the years.
 Russia decided in 2011 not to switch to winter time and keep DST all year round, only to switch to permanent winter time last weekend again.

 Back to my friend, she arrives early Sunday morning at the airport in Yerivan, but her friend who promised to pick her up is not there.
 After a little while she takes a cab to her friends house, making it just in time before he was about to leave for the airport.
 What happened?
 Well, her friend relied on his mobile phone for his wake-up call.
 However, his mobile phone wasn’t aware of the fact that Armenia didn’t have DST anymore and set his clock back by one hour, allowing him more sleep.
 His phone might either be a little old or getting its signal from Russia, I don’t know.
 Yet, this little story illustrates nicely how reliant we are nowadays on our interconnected devices having access to the correct reference data.